Okerew/depramanager/README.md

 - **Highlights outdated dependencies** Highlights outdated dependencies in the editor in the configuration file of the given language.
 - **Scans for vulnerabilities** Scans for vulnerabilities in the dependencies of your project.

+- **Installs dependencies from a specified file** Installs dependencies defined in the file opened in VSCode.

 ## Supported Languages

 - Python